How to Build Trust, Not Bust It

 Yes, a team and leader – a huge difference.

 Immediately, my new manager, Ron, came to visit and conduct my annual review.
 My former manager completed the review document before she transferred, but Ron’s responsibility was to facilitate the discussion.
-I was very apprehensive, thinking that Ron was going to let me go.
+I was very apprehensive, thinking that Ron would let me go.

 Ron held the review in his hand as we began our interaction.
 He told me that he disagreed with my former manager’s assessment, and he acknowledged the hostile work environment in which I’d suffered.
 Despite the circumstances, he said I was still recognized as a top performer; he believed in me and wanted me to be part of his new team.
 Ron set down the review document and said that what my former manager wrote didn’t matter now.
 Then, he asked me if I wanted a fresh start and invited me to his new team kickoff in Atlanta.
 I eagerly nodded yes and thanked him for inviting me.

 Upon my arrival at the kickoff, I recall sitting around a conference table, feeling excited and reserved at the same time.
-I’d heard that Ron was a great leader, and he could develop strong teams.
-My past experience made me doubt strong leadership and teamwork were possible.
+I’d heard that Ron was a great leader and could develop strong teams.
+My experience made me doubt strong leadership and teamwork were possible.
 I needed to see the proof in the pudding.

 And the proof began…